We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Always.
 Every day.
 It’s so hard to be miserable and grateful at the same time.
 It might be dang impossible.

-Some people get up early and practice writing in a journal for all the things they are grateful for.
+Some people get up early and practice writing in a journal for everything they are grateful for.

 Some look in the mirror and say those things.

 Some will stop in a moment of frustration and remember why you are doing what you are doing.
 It is not about you.
-It is about the bigger picture, and you are grateful for the things and opportunities you have in this life.
+It is about the bigger picture, and you are grateful for the things and opportunities you have.

 Practice Minimalism.

-Spending on things you need is one thing, but going out every weekend shopping for stuff you don’t need is different.
+Spending money on things you need is one thing, but going out every weekend to shop for stuff you don’t need is another.

 It might make you happy for a few hours, but it won’t continue to make you happy in the long run.

 Buying stuff with straightforward intention is vital.
-Remember to live simply and embrace those special things.
+Remember to live and embrace those extraordinary things.

-Consider the items that you already have, and remember what makes you happy about them.
+Consider the items you already have, and remember what makes you happy.

-The candy dish that sits on your shelf that used to sit on the table at your gram’s house full of butterscotch and hard peppermint candies.
+The candy dish on your shelf used to be on the table at your gram’s house, full of butterscotch and hard peppermint candies.

 The blanket that your aunt made and gave to you because she wanted you to have it.

-The art that was made from your son’s foot when he was seven months old.
+The art was made from your son’s foot when he was seven months old.

 It’s ok to have stuff, but just make sure that stuff makes you happy and “brings you joy.”